secretstartups/handbook/people-group/learning-and-development/career-development/index.html.md

 ### Tracking your Accomplishments

-Some people may call it a "brag sheet" some call it a CREDIT Tracker, either way, it's a great place to put all of your accomplishments and positive feedback.
+Some people may call it a "brag sheet".
+Some call it a CREDIT Tracker.
+Either way, it's a great place to put all of your accomplishments and positive feedback.
 We encourage you to utizlize the Accomplishment tracker in conjunction with the IGP and GitLab Epics.

 Steps:
 1. Go to the [Accomplishment Tracker Template](https://docs.google.com/document/d/1tBjEbX-p4MYinEsdU-91KDQ_BJkihwrBKZ0n9yfdLjo/edit?usp=sharing)